 A range of educational visits are made during the year to extend the children's work and provide new experiences for them.
-Recent examples include a trip to Woodsmill, a Forest Schools Experience and a visit from an Egyptologist.
+Recent examples include a trip to the Olympic Park in Stratford and a visit to The Imperial War Museum.
 All Key Stage 2 children in Years 5 and 6 are given the opportunity of participating in a residential trip in the Autumn Term.
 Over the last few years we have taken the children to Marchants Hill Activity Centre and Windmill Hill for activities including practical, physical and team-building tasks.

 We also regularly invite visitors to the school to enrich pupils' learning experiences.
-This has included visits by the local the police liaison officer, a Skipping Workshop and Karina Bryant (an Olympic Judo Bronze medallist in 2012).
+This has included visits by the local the police liaison officer, a Skipping Workshop and Sir Teachalot (who brought our Invaders Topic alive for Years 3, 4 and 5).